 This strategic move expanded MISF’s membership potential and strengthened its mission to provide private and independent schools with the tools necessary to be successful in their efforts to educate students in grade school, high school, college and toward their future careers.

 Along with directly serving Minnesota’s K-12 independent school community, MISF also helps inform lawmakers, policy makers, and the general public about the contributions that independent education makes to our state and society.
-Annually, independent and private schools save taxpayers and the state over $700 million.
 It increases the sector’s capacity for collective action and, through its relationship with the Council for American Private Education (CAPE), advances positions of common interest on behalf of the state’s independent schools.
 Relationships are built with donors, funders and sponsors to support targeted programs, and member schools are provided with resources, connections, education, and expertise in critical disciplines.

-There are more than 65,000 students enrolled in K-12 independent schools in Minnesota.
-MISF believes each student deserves and needs to benefit from its programs, services, education, research, and public policy support.
+MISF believes that Minnesota’s school communities deserve and need to benefit from its programs, services, education, research, and public policy support.